 The Kitchari cleanse is a very mild version of the traditional “Pancha Karma” cleanse and can be safely performed at home with minimal guidance.
 This particular cleanse is suitable for all body types as it can be modified to fit everybody’s individual needs.
 This cleanse consists of taking in a mono-diet of the classical Ayurvedic dish, Kitchari, which will allow the digestive system to take a much-needed break, giving it new light and the ability to properly flush out toxins in the system.

 The Kitchari cleanse can be performed solely as a mild mono-diet cleanse, or it can go a bit deeper by adding the appropriate herbal regimens and daily practices.
-This cleanse typically is done for 3-7 days, depending on the individual’s schedule and the amount of cleansing needed to be performed.
+This cleanse is typically done for 3-7 days, depending on the individual’s schedule and the amount of cleansing needed.
 Ideally, this is a planned out regimen that includes multiple pre-cleanse and post-cleanse regimens that will allow the system to ease into the cleanse and eventually ease out of it.
-If you are not careful, a cleanse can do more harm than good, further destroying the digestive system and depleting the energy levels.
+If you are not careful, a cleanse can do more harm than good, further destroying the digestive system and depleting energy levels.